 The water taxi terminal, formerly the city’s main fire station, is at the corner of North Front Street and the Swing Bridge.
-You take a left and stroll over this bridge and unto Albert Street the busy downtown area full of banks, shops , hardware stores and a run down market featuring pawn shops, jewelry shops, music CDs, (but a nice restaurant with cheap and hearty food is upstairs).
-There is a big supermarket Brodies on Albert Street where you can buy most anything a modern supermarket offers.
+You take a left and stroll over this bridge and unto Albert Street the busy downtown area full of banks, shops, hardware stores and a run down market featuring pawn shops, jewelry shops, and the Belize City Council Officer on the upper floor.
+There is a supermarket Brodies on Albert Street where you can buy most anything a modern supermarket offers.
 You can also find a few Belizean owned stores selling electronic gadgets (Venus Store is a good outlet), fast food, juices, ice cream and other sundries.

 Walking to the end of Albert Street Street takes you to St. John’s Cathedral on your left.
 Do not make the mistake of taking right.
 That is where the historic Yarborough Cemetery sits, and gang-infested territory.
 You continue walking and swing left at the cathedral and you are then on Regent Street and heading back up towards the Swing Bridge.
 Regent Street has nothing much to offer except for the House Of Culture (formerly the residence of the British Governor), the offices of the drab and heavily fortified Belize Tourist Board building (formerly headquarters of the Jehovah Witnesses in Belize) a bank, law firms, and the drugstore and hardware section of Brodies.

 Short commuter flights and water-taxi rides take visitors out to the cayes and atolls.
 By plane, 15 minutes to Belize San Pedro Ambergris Caye or 10 minutes to Caye Caulker gets a traveler nearly out to the reef.
 By boat, 15 minutes transports a day-tripper to Swallow Caye to see the gentle manatees.
 A snorkel or dive trip to St. George’s Caye — in 1798 the site of a famous battleground, but now the site of vacation homes — is only 20 minutes by boat.
 Reach Goff’s Caye, right on the reef for snorkeling and manatee watching, in just 30 minutes.